 Now, what’s the easiest way to start using this correctly?
 Exactly… Learn the chunks (like tengo tos) by heart.
 NOT tengo un tos (which would be a literal translation from English), but tengo tos.
 That way, you’ll always use it correctly!

 By the way, at Spring Spanish we have developed an innovative method based around the concept of chunks and how you can learn Spanish much faster with it.
-If you want to learn more, make you sure you follow this link for the free chunking training, where you’ll get sample lessons straight from our academy.
+If you want to learn more, make you sure to sign up for the free Spanish chunking training, where you’ll get sample lessons straight from our academy.

 2. Tengo que means I have to